kehona/neigborhood-map/README.md

 To get the app running,

 - install all project dependencies with `npm install`
-- start the development server with `npm run dev`
+- start the development server with `npm run dev`.
+This will start both the client server and the backend server on different ports. **_NB:_** To run only the client server, run `npm run client`.
+To run only the backend server, run `npm run server`.

+To run the app in production, run `npm run prod`.

 ## Code structure